copovedat12/Whohaha/wp-content/plugins/custom-registration-form-builder-with-submission-manager/readme.txt

 * Added Custom Fields

 == Upgrade Notice ==

+= 3.6.1.0 =
+* Transaction log display is now tabular and includes stripe log as well.
+(Requested by Ulf Skogeng)
+* Added "receipt_email" in stripe payments (mapped to user email).
+(Requested by @toonwolf)
+* Fixed: default submissions page not being created properly in multi-site env.
+* Fixed: Long email address messing up table layout (submission manager page)

+= 3.6.0.9 =
+* Minor Fixes

+= 3.6.0.8 =
+* Fixed: Text cuts-off for long entries in submission pdf (reported by: Veronica)
+* Fixed: File upload field validation issue with uppercase extensions (reported by: Peter)
+* Added: Legend on submission manager page for quick information about icons.
+* Improvement: Gender options are now translatable in Gender type field (reported by: Ulf Skogeng)
+* Improvement: long-entries are now truncated on submission manager page.
+Other minor bug-fixes and improvement.

+= 3.6.0.7 =
+* Added: Paypal response details now available in submission details.
+* Other bug-fixes and improvements.

+= 3.6.0.6 =
+* Added: Post-logout redirection feature (Global Settings >> General) - Requested by @ms416
+* Added: Product tour for form settings dashboard.
+* Expiry detail displayed above the form can now be fully translated with ordered arguments - Reported by Lolita
+* Other bug-fixes and improvements.

 = 3.6.0.5 =
 * Fixed: PDF content not displaying Cyrillic characters properly.
 (Premium)